Elementary and middle school success

 Academic and/or enrichment programming for children outside of school hours

-Hiring, training, and retaining effective and high-quality teachers and school leaders
+Hiring, training, and retaining effective teachers and school leaders

 Helping students build the skills they need to read and write at grade level